 Wage schedules will generally be reviewed annually by the Personnel Committee and adjustments will be made as authorized solely by the Common Council.
+The MPL Board of Trustees retains the right to review and make adjustments to the wage schedule for library employees.
 Wage schedules subject to the negotiation process in accordance with 2011 WI Acts 10 & 32, will be approved by the Common Council as part of the contract ratification process.